 That was more than 30 years ago and Moore is still working for Dunn-Rankin.
 After the 90 day adventure, Dunn-Rankin convinced him to stay and become the executive editor of a 10-member editorial staff with little serious journalistic experience.
 A few years later Moore and his would-be journalists were producing the best weekly paper in Florida.

 Moore has continued to write for what has grown into a much larger newspaper operation.
 Dunn-Rankin became the publisher of the Charlotte Sun, a weekly he bought in Port Charlotte, Fla. and turned into a daily some years ago.

 Just by chance, Moore wrote a couple of war stories for the Sun more than a decade ago.
 These stories were so popular with the paper’s readers he has continued to write war stories on a twice-weekly basis.
 Over the years he has amassed more than 1,000 stories about local men and women who served their country in time of war.

 This web site will eventually include all of the war tales Moore has written for the Sun over the years.
 Hopefully, the site will be expanded to include additional war stories from people who live in other places beyond Florida’s West Coast.

 Without them it wouldn’t have happened

-She is the one who figures out the mechanics of getting the stories on the page and the placement and size of the pictures that go with each story.
+She is the one who figures out the mechanics of getting the stories on the page and the placement and size of the pictures that go with each story and corrects my spelling transgressions.
 Mary makes it happen.

 The site was created by Brendan Moore, my nephew, who is a computer whiz-kid with a master’s degree in computer engineering.
 It was his suggestion we keep the site simple and open it free to the public.